TobeTek/TobeTek/README.md

 <Br>
 <h1>About Me! 😎</h1>

-- 🏫 I'm a Student.
+- 🏫 I'm a Freelancer.
-- 🔭 I’m currently working on many small Automation and ML projects.
+- 🔭 I’m currently working on many AI and ML projects.
-- 🌱 I’m currently learning Django and Micro-Services. 🧠💻🌐
+- 🌱 I’m great with Django, Micro-Services and RESTFul APIs. 🧠💻🌐
-- 🤝 I’m open to help with anything I am currently working on!
+- 🤝 I’m open to work/help with anythin Python!
-- 💬 Ask me about Web Services, RESTful APIs, Data Warehousing, Deployment, and Automation programs. 📡📈🤖🧠
+- 💬 Ask me about Containerization & Virtualization, Data Warehousing and Analytics, System Design & Optimization, and Automation programs. 📡📈🤖🧠
 - ⚡  Fun fact: I play Chess, Tennis and the Piano! ♟️🎾🎹